jonwang2000/twoPlayerSnake/README.md

 Simplistic Snake game, with a 2 player mode.

 Final project of Grade 11 Computer Science, made with pygame and TKinter.
+Used Python 2.7.

 ![Main Menu](https://i.imgur.com/tZwVFBh.png)